 Of all people who would be groomed and preserved to tackle this issue – God chose Polycarp, who was taught by John, who leaned on the Lord’s breast during Passover.
 Only God could have known about this issue before it occurred and prepared a witness for the dispute.

 Anicetus’ decision would bring about a controversy that would last for centuries to come.
 The issue about when to keep Passover became known as the Quartodeciman controversy.
 Quartodeciman is a Latin word meaning “fourteenth.”

-Around 190 AD, the same issue came up again.
+About thirty-five to forty years later (190-195 AD), the same issue came up again.
 This time the disagreement occurred between Polycrates, who was the disciple of Polycarp, and Victor, the bishop of Rome.
 The outcome was very different.

 “A question of no small importance arose at that time.
 For the parishes of all Asia, as from an older tradition, held that the fourteenth day of the moon, on which day the Jews were commanded to sacrifice the lamb, should be observed as the feast of the Saviour’s passover” (ibid, bk 5, 23:1).

 In part of the discussion about this issue, Polycrates wrote a letter to Victor (preserved by Eusebius).